 -

 Alarm functionality requires deep OS integration.
-Push notifications, background audio, scheduling wake alarms - these APIs are iOS-native.
+Push notifications, background audio, scheduling wake alarms: these APIs are iOS-native.
 Cross-platform frameworks add a layer of abstraction that makes debugging harder.

 -